 And I stare at him, trying to remember what he’s talking about, but I just feel spent.

 “Never mind,” he says resignedly.
 “Just lay down.
 Sleep it off.
 World-hopping can wear you out.”

 She looks on me compassionately, and without judgment, as I explain to my therapist, “For years I’ve held what I call polylogues .
 I’d give each of my dream-characters a different color pen, and we’d hold conversations, trying to solve our problems.
 The idea is that my waking world would be their dreaming, so while in the polylogues they’d have access to my memories, but wouldn’t remember any of it when waking up in theirs.”
-It’s such a relief to finally have someone to talk to, a professional so moved that she only charges me twenty-five cents a session.
-God bless you, Joan Winchell!“Sleep, he murmurs, guiding my body down to the mat.
+It’s such a relief to finally have someone to talk to, a professional--God bless you, Joan Winchell!“Sleep, he murmurs, guiding my body down to the mat.
 “Sleep and forget everything.”
 He kisses my cheek and pulls the blanket over me.
 “I will stand guard, Deirdre.
 I’ll have the nightmares for us both tonight.”